bhauman/lein-figwheel/doc/editor_repls.md

 makes it much easier to ship code from your source buffer to a REPL where it can be evaluated.

-Unfortuantely ... we need a little context before you start on this journey.
+Unfortunately ... we need a little context before you start on this journey.

 The ClojureScript REPL has much more inherent complexity than the Clojure REPL.
 The ClojureScript REPL needs to compile code to